 Moreover, in this research, time isn't merely a shutter speed; it assumes the role of an active participant and an equal creator.
 The question arises: who leads the process if anyone does?
 Both entities are present within the images.
 The movements, or in other words, the blurred areas, serve as fragments of evidence of time's presence.

 While short exposures only expose the artist, longer exposures result in increasingly blurred segments related to movement.
 Logically speaking, there will come a point where no distinct areas of the body remain sharply defined.
-Consequently, time takes the forefront, shifting the artist into more of an abstract form.
+Consequently, time takes the forefront, shifting the artist into a more abstract form.

 Back to Top